Weekends with Adele

-Weekends with Adele was the first concert residency by English singer Adele, held at The Colosseum at Caesars Palace in Las Vegas.
+Weekends with Adele was the first concert residency by English singer Adele, held at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada.
 Initially scheduled to commence on 21 January 2022, she postponed it due to production delays and her team contracting COVID-19.
 Adele rescheduled the residency to begin on 18 November 2022, and after being extended, it was concluded on 23 November 2024.
 As part of it, she performed two shows at the venue every weekend.

 The shows have a minimalistic beginning, with just Adele and a pianist, and later incorporate a band, background vocalists, an orchestra, and production elements like pyrotechnics, a waterfall, and a pool.
 Adele disappears in a vanishing act at the end of every show.
 Weekends with Adele received acclaim from critics, several of whom thought the rescheduled shows were worth the wait and praised the production and her vocal performance.

 Background

 In 2016, Adele embarked on her third concert tour, Adele Live 2016, which ran through multiple continents and lasted 121 shows.
 She closed the tour with a series of shows at Wembley Stadium, during one of which she passed a handwritten note to attendees admitting she may not tour again: "Touring is a peculiar thing, it doesn't suit me particularly well.
 I'm a real homebody and I get so much joy in the small things [...]
 I wanted my final shows to be in London because I don't know if I'll ever tour again and so I want my last time to be at home."
 Adele cancelled the final two performances due to medical advice after she damaged her vocal cords.
 She would keep a low profile during the following years.

 Adele announced her fourth studio album, 30, on 13 October 2021, and announced it would be released on 19 November of the same year.
 On the day following the announcement, "Easy on Me" was released as the lead single from the album.
 In a November interview, Adele stated that she really wanted to tour in support of 30 but would most likely not do it: "This album?
 No, probably not.
 I'd love to. [...]
 It doesn't sit right with me putting an album out this year and then touring it in 2023."
 She further denied rumours of an impending concert residency in an interview with Rolling Stone.